tonyzhao-jt/LLM-PQ/README.md

-## TODOs if Heated
+## TODOs if 🌟
-1. Faster Loading
+1. Faster Loading:
 We are going to add scripts to distributed runtime and quantization part to make it can be fast deployed in runtime.
 Stay-tuned.
-2. Better Pipeline
+2. Better Pipeline:
 Replace PipeEdge's
-3. Simplify model structure
+3. Simplify model structure:
 The existing model structure is directly adopted from old transformer lib, introducing many unnecessary ops which could be reduced.
+4. Deploy: Wrap it as a chatbot.

 ## Citation
 If you use LLM-PQ for your research, please cite our [paper](https://dl.acm.org/doi/10.1145/3627535.3638480):
 ```bibtex